Cecilia8989/pands-project/README.md

 ## Exploring the Dataset

 Once the dataset have been imported and formatted in the needed way, we will need to explore it and prepare it for analysis.
-This analysis of the information contained in the dataset, as requested, will be printed in a text file called **iris_analysis.txt** .
+This analysis of the information contained in the dataset, as requested, will be printed in a text file called *iris_analysis.txt*.

 ### Creation and introduction

-This code opens a  file (and create it if is not already created) named iris_analysis.txt in write mode.
+Initially the code opens a  file (and create it if is not already created) named *iris_analysis.txt* in write mode.
 The subsequent lines of code write an introduction to the file, including the author's name and the title of the project.

 ```
 Project for the Subject Programming and Scripting